Billie-Samhain/Financial-Analyst-Portfolio/README.md

 # Strategic Financial Analysis & Decision Support Portfolio
 ### **Jonathan Lishenko**

 This portfolio demonstrates my efforts in an intensive course for Power BI and advanced data modeling.
-Each project demonstrates the technical rigor required to normalize complex datasets and build the reporting tools necessary for strategic fiscal oversight—skills I have learned.
+Each project demonstrates the technical rigor required to normalize complex datasets and build the reporting tools necessary for strategic fiscal oversight.